Data-Driven Debugging for Functional Side Channels: Definitions

-\paragraph{Quantifying Information Leakage} The notion of noninterference requires that the attacker should deduce nothing about the secret inputs from observing execution time for various public inputs.
-However, one can argue that achieving noninterference is neither possible nor desirable, because oftentimes programs need to reveal information that depends on the secret inputs.
+The notion of noninterference requires that the attacker should deduce nothing about the secret inputs from observing the execution times for various public inputs.
+However, one can argue that achieving noninterference is neither possible nor desirable, because oftentimes, programs need to reveal information that depends on the secret inputs.
 We therefore need a notion of information leakage.
-Shannon entropy, guessing entropy, and min-entropy are three prevalent information metrics~\cite{KB07} to quantify information leakage in programs.
-Number of distinguishable observations provide a practical upper-bound~\cite{kopf2009provably,KS10} on the information leakage.
-In this paper, we use the number of distinguishable functional observation clusters as a yardstick for quantitative information leaks.
+The number of distinguishable classes in timing observations often provide a realistic measure to evaluate the strength of information leaks.
+For example, the min-entropy measure~\cite{smith2009foundations} quantifies the amounts of information leaks based on the number of distinguishable observations.
+Our data-driven approach with functional clustering algorithms provides a lower-bound on the classes of observations.